Kaiseraugst (CH), 25 January 2023

 Globally approved skin care peptide

 SYN-UP® is a sophisticated, IP protected, synthetic dipeptide derivative.
 Its broad efficacy makes it suitable for use in a number of skin care applications.
 With the Chinese authorities having confirmed that SYN-UP® meets very high level of quality and safety for an active peptide, the ingredient now has global approval.
-This is good news for DSM’s customers, who will be able use SYN-UP® in their formulations anywhere in the word, and for the market, where demand for high-efficacy solutions continues to grow.
+This is good news for DSM’s customers, who will be able use SYN-UP® in their formulations anywhere in the world, and for the market, where demand for high-efficacy solutions continues to grow.

 Dr. Volker Rosenberger, DSM Global Marketing Skin Care said: “I am delighted that SYN-UP® has achieved the approval as NCI in China – this really is testament to its safety and efficacy.
 At DSM we plan to build on this success and in line with our promise to make our innovations globally accessible to our customers, we already have other products in the pipeline for registration in China”.